castorini/anserini/README.md

 ## Getting Started

+A zero effort way to try out Anserini is to look at our online [colab demo](https://colab.research.google.com/drive/1s44ylhEkXDzqNgkJSyXDYetGIxO9TWZn)!
+Click "Open in Playground" and you'll be able to replicate our baselines from the TREC 2004 Robust Track just from the browser!

 Anserini currently uses Java 8 (note that there are [known issues with Java 10 and Java 11](https://github.com/castorini/Anserini/issues/445)) and Maven 3.3+.
 Oracle JVM is necessary to replicate our regression results; there are known issues with OpenJDK (see [this](https://github.com/castorini/Anserini/pull/590) and [this](https://github.com/castorini/Anserini/issues/592)).
 We are planning an upgrade to a more recent JDK (see [#710](https://github.com/castorini/anserini/issues/710)).